insected/bobbae_gcp-wiki/BigQuery.md

 ### Optimizing communication between slots

-When evaluating your [communication](https://cloud.google.com/bigquery/docs/best-practices-performance-communication) throughput, consider the amount of shuffling that is required by your query.
+When evaluating your [communication between slots](https://cloud.google.com/bigquery/docs/best-practices-performance-communication) consider the amount of shuffling that is required by your query.
 How many bytes are passed between stages?
 How many bytes are passed to each slot?
-For example, a GROUP BY clause passes like values to the same slot for processing.
-The amount of data that is shuffled directly impacts communication throughput and as a result, query performance.
+The amount of data that is shuffled directly impacts communication throughput and  query performance.

 ### Optimizing against multiple reads